 Current trend description

 Currently implemented policies have so far had little effect on the emission trend.
 Current policy-based projections are estimated to lead to an emission level of 596 to 864 MtCO2e in 2020 including LULUCF, which is equal to the range of BAUs.
-For 2030 the current trend analysis suggests a small reduction compared to BAUs, ranging from 736 to 1236 MtCO2e excluding LULUCF.
+For 2030, the current trend analysis suggests a small reduction compared to BAUs, ranging from 736 to 1236 MtCO2e including LULUCF.
 Emissions from land use change reduced emissions by 20 MtCO2e in 2011 and are historically stable.